-Disney Has Been Hiding A Secret Message In Its Movies For Years
+Disney has been hiding a secret message in its movies for years

-Pixar has been known for its Easter eggs — hidden messages in films — but one of its best has to do with A113.
+Pixar has been known for its Easter eggs — a hidden message within a film — but one of their best has to do with the number “A113.”

-A video on Disney Pixar’s YouTube page shows A113 can be found in almost all of Pixar’s films, from “Toy Story” to “Finding Nemo.”
+A video on Disney Pixar’s YouTube page shows the number can be found in almost all of Pixar’s films from “Toy Story” to “Finding Nemo.”

 What does it mean?